standardebooks/manual/8-typography.rst

 			<p>Bosinney ventured: “It’s the first spring day.”</p>

 #.
-Ampersands in names of things, like firms, are surrounded by no-break spaces (:utf:` ` or U+00A0).
+Ampersands in names of things, like firms, are surrounded by no-break spaces (U+00A0).

 	.. code:: html